TexasTorque/TexasTorque2022Vision/readme.md

 I am assuming `./make.exe` is a portable GNU Make binary for Windows, but I have yet to test it.

+This project uses Clang-Format for, you guessed it, code formatting.
+Clang-Format has a VSCode plugin that I perfer to the command line utility, and it should download all software automatically.
+Dont try and format outside of `./src` because it will run forever and waste your time.

 ## Cross-Compile

 Run `make` to run the Makefile.
 The Makefile builds